 Avoiding Predicting Specific Dates

 However, we should not focus on predicting specific dates.
-The study of end-time prophecies should serve to heighten our sense of urgency as the time draws near and help us heed the warnings and reminders from the Holy Spirit through watchmen.
+The study of end-time prophecies should serve to heighten our sense of urgency as time draws near and help us heed the warnings and reminders from the Holy Spirit through watchmen.
 While knowledge is indeed increasing, and various interpretations are emerging, no one can be absolutely certain about specific dates and times unless the Lord Himself reveals them.
 Even though many interpretations seem reasonable, none are guaranteed to be correct.

 God retains His sovereignty in all things.

-Therefore, the primary concern for believers and the Church today should not be to determine the exact day or hour of Jesus’ return but to always be prepared because the Lord could return at any moment.
+Therefore, the primary concern for believers and the Church today should not be to determine the exact day or hour of Jesus’ return but always to be prepared because the Lord could return at any moment.
 This preparation includes both the inner life and the work of obeying His commands.

 Waiting for the One to Come